Jack-Merrett/Jack_Portfolio/README.md

 ##
 # Current Ongoing Projects
 ## [Tokyo Resturant Recommender](https://github.com/Wolfinbarger/OniGiri)
-- our three man team is currently trying to build a resturant recommoneder for the tokyo metropolitan area.
+- our four man team is currently trying to build a resturant recommoneder for the tokyo metropolitan area.
 - It is a mixture of front end and back end, but I found, cleaned, and exported the correct data to the specified file type (json).
-- Jupyter Notebook, Python(Pandas, Matplotlib, numpy.)
+- Jupyter Notebook, Python(Pandas, Matplotlib, Numpy.)
 ![](https://cdn.cheapoguides.com/wp-content/uploads/sites/2/2020/05/akihabara-iStock-484915982-1024x683.jpg)